Layers and localization

 Inheritance types

-Another example, is that you can move a content to a different location in the tree (change parent content), but it will still be inheriting data, name and sorting.
+An example of how this works is that you can move a content to a different location in the tree (change parent), but its data, name and sorting will still be inherited from the parent

 Content localisation